Many first-time visitors to French Polynesia spend time on this trifecta of islands: Tahiti, Moorea, and Bora Bora.

 When we booked our five-night package at the Hilton Moorea Lagoon Resort & Spa, we didn’t realize we’d have such easy access to some of the most outstanding snorkeling available on the entire island.

-Indeed, multiple coral reefs, where colorful tropical fish make their home, are plentiful in the lagoon right under and next to overwater bungalows here.
+Indeed, multiple coral reefs, where colorful tropical fish make their home, are plentiful in the lagoon right under and next to bungalows overwater.
 We also spent time in lounge chairs under a palapa on the resort’s beach, wading out into the water from the beach for more amazing snorkeling — which also included eagle rays and stingrays!

-In contrast, at both of the resorts we stayed at on Bora Bora, there were fewer reefs located right on property, so we didn’t see nearly as many fish — despite the area’s crystal-clear aquamarine water.
+In contrast, at both of the resorts we stayed at on Bora Bora, there were fewer reefs located right on the property, so we didn’t see nearly as many fish — despite the area’s crystal-clear aquamarine water.

 Instead, on Bora Bora, we rented our own pontoon boat to experience some excellent snorkeling, including spotting schools of fish in a “coral garden” and rays in a shallow lagoon not far from the InterContinental Le Moana Resort & Spa.
 Snorkeling in deep water from a boat was a different and enjoyable experience — one well worth our time.
 But we much more appreciated the ease of hopping in the lagoon from our Moorea overwater bungalow — whenever we wanted, several times a day — to spy spotted pufferfish, striped butterflyfish, and orange clownfish.